Book cover

 Audience

 This book is intended for undergraduate students.
-It was created for use in curricula that have a single 60-hour Software Engineering course.
-However, in conjunction with other books, it can be used in degrees with two or more classes in the field.
+It was created for use in curricula with a single 60-hour software engineering course.
+However, in conjunction with other books, it can be used in programs with two or more classes in the field.

-It can also be used in technical and technological degrees.
-Indeed, we tried to use clear language, close to colloquial language, to reduce the barriers to the book’s adoption.
-Finally, we also wrote the book with industry professionals in mind, especially those who are seeking to improve their knowledge on modern Software Engineering topics.
+It can also be used in technical and technological degree programs.
+Indeed, we tried to use clear language, close to colloquial speech, to reduce the barriers to the book’s adoption.
+Finally, we also wrote the book with industry professionals in mind, especially those who are seeking to improve their knowledge of modern software engineering topics.

 Prerequisites

 Readers should have knowledge of basic programming concepts, algorithms, and data structures.
 Additionally, we highly recommend knowledge of object-oriented concepts.
-Assuming a 4-year undergraduate degree, students should be in the second half to best benefit from our book.
+Assuming a 4-year undergraduate degree, the book is best suited for students in the latter half of their studies.

 Marco Tulio Valente